Nerdwin15/googlecast-demo/README.md

-googlecast-demo
+Google Cast Demo Application
 ===============

-Demo application using the Google Cast API
+This demo application is part of a blog series on developing with Google Cast.

+## Project Structure

+- **chrome-sender** - application that uses the Chrome sender API, which requires the Chrome browser with the Google Cast Extension installed
+- **receiver** - the receiver that the Chromecast uses to display the application